 Meanwhile, Jennifer Tilly is starting to lose out on her promising career, even bringing up her Oscar nomination that the entire world probably forgot about from back in '95 for 'Bullets Over Broadway'.
 So she does the logical thing by auditioning for Redman (also playing himself) for the role of the Virgin Mary.
 Long story short, the pair become the new human targets for Chucky and Tiffany to transfer their souls into.
-And, needing someone to transfer the kid into, there's some unfortunate artificial insemination gags that go on here, with Tilly as the surrogate.
-So yeah, things definitely get weird here for a movie about a possessed killer doll, his bride and son, all of whom were made in Japan.
+And, needing someone to transfer the kid into, there are some unfortunate artificial insemination gags that go on here, with Tilly as the surrogate.
+So yeah, things definitely get weird here for a movie about a possessed killer doll, his bride and his son/daughter, all of whom were made in Japan.

 Now, there are two things in movies like this that I truly admire.
 For one, the lead celebrity (Tilly) is able to laugh at herself and is clearly having fun with the role.
 Secondly, I'm a sucker for fourth-wall gags.
 But with those mentioned, this is a film that delivers these things with a hand as heavy as an Acme anvil.
 Tilly can definitely poke fun at herself, but if this was indeed written for her, I can't help but feel that a lot of it was very intentional, almost punishing her.
 The voice, the weight (oh please), the personality, it's all seemingly bullied here.
 If she's cool with it, then God bless her.
 If she improvised it, even better.
 Maybe I'm reading too much into it, but honestly, a lot of it feels very "low-blow".